Rising from the Ashes II: The Bar-driven Abundance Bimodality of the Milky Way: Discussion

 Since barred galaxies preferentially host AGN, we therefore predict that barred galaxies would preferentially host $\alpha$-bimodalities.
 The GECKOS survey, which aims to constrain the $\alpha$-bimodality of a sample of edge-on galaxies, about half of which are barred, using integral field spectroscopy at different altitudes, could test this \citep[and J. v.~d.~Sande, private communication]{2024IAUS..377...27V}.
 On the other hand, the strength of a bar is not associated with the strength of the host AGN \citep[e.g.]{2022A&A...661A.105S}.
 So, it is not clear that bimodalities would be associated with bar strength.

 A complicating factor for this picture comes from the high SFR associated with the galaxy.
 The depletion time ($M_{\textrm{gas}}/\textrm{SFR}$) at the $t=2.84\,\Gyr$ snapshot is $204\,\Myr$, shorter than the time it takes for the SFR to reach its minimum.
 This implies the possibility of starvation as a quenching mechanism.
 However, the average depletion time in the preceding 5 snapshots (which are each $\sim150\,\Myr$ apart) is $220\,\Myr$, so clearly the galaxy is accreting high amounts of gas from its environment.
 A definitive account, difficult with the current simulation outputs because of its sparse snapshot spacing, requires further work.
+We also delay to future work the cause of the secondary quiescence period at $\sim6\,\Gyr$, briefly discussed in Section~\ref{ssec:evol}.